davidRFB/davidrfb.github.io/_projects/2_polymerase_modeling.md

 ## Biophysical Modeling of DNA Polymerases

-Collaboration with Prof. Gianni De Fabritiis (UPF Barcelona) at the Italian Institute of Technology (IIT)

 ### Objective

 Elucidate the atomistic mechanism of nucleotide selection in high-fidelity polymerases to understand fidelity and assist in antiviral drug design.